valenmarton/POC-private-ethereum-network/web3js/README.md

-## Build and run the private ethereum
+# Build and run the private ethereum #

 `docker-compose build`

 `docker-compose run -p 8545:8545 -p 30303:30303 blockchain`

+`exit` on stdin to quit shutdown the process gracefully

-### Starts mining with 2 threads, RPC port is forwarded for HTTP communication (:8545)
+Starts mining with 2 threads, RPC port is forwarded for HTTP communication (:8545)

 ---

-## Using web3js client for RPC connection
+## Using web3js client for RPC connection ##

 `npm install`